 the College.
 The main administrative committees are the Court of

-Electors, the Council, the Executive and Finance Committee and the
+Electors, the Council, the Finance Management Committee and the

 Public Policy Committee and there are other standing committees,